ronfaygler/GraphRNA/README.md

 This repository is the official implementation of the paper *"Enhancing sRNA-target prediction using graph neural network and local interaction features"*.

 We introduce two machine-learning-based approaches for predicting sRNA-target interactions.
 The first method, ***GraphRNA***, is based on a graph neural network (GNN), and the second is based on ensemble models (XGBoost, RandomForest) and local interaction features computed over a predicted interaction duplex.
-Unlike other state-of-the-art prediction tools, our approaches our approaches enable the prediction of species-specific sRNAs interactions.
+Unlike other state-of-the-art prediction tools, our approaches enable the prediction of species-specific sRNAs interactions.

 ## Requirements